 Although this strategy led to a (very) slow start, we are now making $30,000/month in revenue.
 This was achieved by a very small team that today consists of 13 people.
 We help over 200,000 people a month find the best software and products for them, their families, and their business.

-Visualmodo (from São Paulo, State of São Paulo, Brazil) started Visualmodo over 12 years ago.
+Visualmodo (from São Paulo, State of São Paulo, Brazil) started Visualmodo about 13 years ago.

 I’m Claudio Pires, co-founder of Visualmodo.
 With Jared Dias, we started an internet business to sell quality codes and share useful content to let everybody create their online space.
 Visualmodo started as a WordPress theme development company, but now we do media, content, plugins and are still doing WordPress themes.